-For Western European countries, we rely entirely on the EU-SILC for survey data.
-The survey covers EU countries as well as non-EU countries.
-The update utilises the release of the SILC micro data in spring 2022 for the wave year 2020, which provides information on incomes received in the previous calendar year, i.e. 2019. with the exception of Ireland, whose incomes correspond to the current calendar year, i.e. 2020.
-Four countries did not have a 2022 data release: Germany (latest survey year 2019 corresponding to 2018 income year), Italy (2019 survey year corresponding to 2018 incomes), the UK (2018 survey year corresponding to 2018 incomes), Iceland (2018 survey year corresponding to 2018 incomes).
-For Germany, we integrate the SOEP-based EU-SILC clone, i.e. a dataset based on the better quality SOEP dataset, harmonized to EU-SILC's data structure.4
+release of the SILC micro data in 2023 for the wave year 2021, which provides information on incomes received in the previous calendar year, i.e. 2020.
+Four countries did not have a 2022 data release: Norway (latest survey year 2019 corresponding to 2018 income year), Switzerland (2020 survey year corresponding to 2019 income year), the UK (2018 survey year corresponding to 2018 incomes), Iceland (2018 survey year corresponding to 2017 incomes).

 Tax data is available in the form of tabulations for all Western countries, with the exception of Malta, to varying degrees of annual coverage.
-This update incorporates new data from tax tabulations for Austria (2018, 2019) and Portugal (2019).
+This update incorporates new data from tax tabulations for France (2017-2021).
 Access to tax microdata is often not systematic and restricted to country-based researchers.

 Some country-based researchers are currently working on producing distributional national accounts for their countries at a greater level of detail and precision than the estimates of this update.
 Austria, France and Italy are the only countries included in this update that have followed this strategy to date (see Table 1).
-While the French country authors (Garbinti et al., 2018), could draw on tax microdata, the Austrian (Jestl and List, 2022) and Italian studies (Guzzardi et al., 2022) built DINA based on survey data and tax tabulations.
+While the French country authors (Garbinti et al., 2023), could draw on tax microdata, the Austrian (Jestl and List, 2022) and Italian studies (Guzzardi et al., 2022) built DINA based on survey data and tax tabulations.
 We expect that more countries will be added to this list over time.
 This is desirable as it will improve cross-country comparability and the precision of our estimates.